 Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
 Lighting products that have earned the ENERGY STAR deliver exceptional features, while using less energy.
 Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions in the fight against climate change.

-- consume 65% less energy than conventional incandescent lights strands.
+- use 50% less energy than conventional incandescent lights strands.

 - can last up to 10 times longer than traditional incandescent strands.